MathFlow: Enhancing the Perceptual Flow of MLLMs for Visual Mathematical Problems: Introduction

+The typical process of humans for solving visual mathematical problems consists of five sequential steps~\cite{krawec2014problem}, as illustrated in Fig.~\ref{fig:motivation}.
+We categorize them into two key stages: \textit{1)} \textit{the perception stage} and \textit{2)} \textit{the inference stage}.
+The perception stage focuses on extracting relevant information from both visual and textual inputs that can be seamlessly integrated with the original problem statement~\cite{polya1}.
+In contrast, the inference stage concentrates on mathematical reasoning.
+Regarding the perception stage, existing MLLMs often struggle with mathematical images~\cite{blind, geoqa} and extract unreliable information from visual contents, which inevitably hampers the subsequent inference stage.
+Regarding the inference stage, MLLMs often struggle to generate coherent solutions when essential perceptual information is limited or unreliable during complex problem solving~\cite{mathcheck, wemath}.
 We propose that prior methods' limited capability to extract information during the perception stage bounds the overall problem-solving performance.
 To validate this assumption, we developed a new benchmark named FlowVerse.
-FlowVerse categorizes all the information used during problem-solving into four parts~\cite{wemath,polya1,polya2,mathverse}: \textit{Descriptive Information (DI)}, which provides fundamental details describing the composition of the problem; \textit{Essential Information (EI)}, which involves inferring critical details from both diagrams and text; \textit{Only Question (OQ)}, representing the specific question posed in the text; and \textit{Reasoned Property (RP)}, which refers to essential properties derived from diagrams and text during the problem-solving process rather than explicitly being provided in the problem.
-We design six problem variants using different combinations of information types, as illustrated in Fig~\ref{fig:enter-label}.
+FlowVerse categorizes all the information used during problem-solving into four parts~\cite{polya2}: \textit{Descriptive Information (DI)}, which provides fundamental details describing the composition of the problem; \textit{Essential Information (EI)}, which involves inferring critical details from both diagrams and text; \textit{Only Question (OQ)}, representing the specific question posed in the text; and \textit{Reasoned Property (RP)}, which refers to essential properties derived from diagrams and text during the problem-solving process rather than explicitly being provided in the problem.
+We design six problem variants using different combinations of information types, as illustrated in Fig.~\ref{fig:enter-label}.